 For us "PHO" is always the first choice.

 What is Pho and why is Pho, we will have the answer right today.

 "PHO" WHERE TO HEAD IN HANOI FOR VIETNAM'S BEST KNOWN BROTH

-AMBER ( travel expert ) after 4 weeks discovering Vietnam, she will share us a story about her favorite food and "PHO" is her first choice
+AMBER ( travel expert ) after 4 weeks of discovering Vietnam, she will share with us a story about her favorite food, and "PHO" is her first choice

 Hanoi’s Pho offerings are, however, extensive and varied - and while a morning Pho, slurped as the sun comes up while the streets remain relatively quiet, is traditional, you can now get a bowl any time of day.

 My second day in Hanoi meant a second bowl of Pho, this time devoured late at night after a few beers.
 Another street-side seller called Quán Phở Thìn(13 Lò Đúc, Ngô Thì Nhậm, Hai Bà Trưng, Hà Nội; bowls 40.000đ - 60.000đ), however, the Pho here was a completely different story.
 Rich and fatty with a meaty depth of flavor, this Pho has taken a turn from the traditional with the idea to pre-fry the meat in garlic, making it a more interesting bowl suitable for those who stand by their preference for ramen.